-END OF LIFE CARE

-Anticipatory Prescribing and PRN medications use for end of life
+END OF LIFE CARE Anticipatory Prescribing and PRN medications use for end of life

-When a person is entering last days of life a prescription is often written before it is needed in anticipation of managing symptoms such as pain, nausea, agitation, respiratory secretions and breathlessness.
+When a person is entering last days of life a medication is often charted before it is needed in anticipation of managing symptoms such as pain, nausea, agitation, respiratory secretions and breathlessness.
 Nurses have a central role in assessing a dying person's need for symptom management and activating the anticipatory prescriptions2.